DilanCF/CMSC412_notes/lecture/Lecture12.md

 Predict next CPU burst on previous and an exponential averaging

+If alpha is 1, the next predicted value is equal to the current burst value
-if alpha is 0, tn does not make a difference, recent history does not matter ???
+if alpha is 0, tn does not make a difference, recent history does not matter

 SJF, assume all jobs given, and giving control of CPU to jobs in defined order, not taking any away.
 * If new job arrives: